 Submission & Publication Process

-- Once topics/abstracts have been approved, articles may be sent as e-mail attachments (MS Word preferred).
+- Once topics/abstracts have been approved, articles may be sent as e-mail attachments in MS Word format to the editor.

 - Questions about content, length, illustrations, or other issues should be discussed with the editor prior to submission.

 - Editors use a double-blind peer review process to review all articles.
-Two readers are assigned to each article, and recommendations from the reviewers and the editor are returned to the author.
-Authors then have one month to make revisions based on the comments before the final copy is due.
+Two readers are assigned to each article, and recommendations from the reviewers and the editor are returned to the author, along with a publication decision.
+If accepted, authors then have one month to make revisions based on the comments before the final copy is due.

 - Authors have the opportunity to review any edits to the text before publication.
 Each author also receives a copy of the first page proof of the article to proofread.